Explore Categories

 While recording transactions, the credit period will appear in the Bill-wise Details screen as Due Date or Credit Days.
 You can change the details as needed.

 • Check for credit days during voucher entry – Set it to Yes to get warned about exceeding credit period or pending outstanding bills for a party during transactions.
-A sample image of the warning message appears, as shown below:
+The warning message appears as shown below:

 Once you set the terms of credit in party ledger, the same gets applied in transactions.